A New Roadmap for Britain

 Short films released separately and as a 100m feature film

-Specifically, this project aims to further deepen understanding about the Corbyn / McDonnell approach to the many issues the general public need to know much more about , while, at the same time, using the profile of leading artists and directors to both help engage a wider public as well as the media.
+We want to raise this debate by using the profile of leading artists and directors to both help engage a wider public as well as the media.
 At the heart of these films will be a common thread – the failure of the ‘neoliberal’ project that has served to enrich a small, global elite while creating ever greater inequality.

 … neoliberalism is a busted system.
 It does not work; it threatens global stagnation; consent for it is eroded; it is generating acute geopolitical fragmentation and — at home-the fragmentation of two-party politics.

 But Corbyn is the only mainstream politician who has openly rejected neoliberalism.
 For all IMF’s admission that neoliberalism is flawed; for all the frantic calls by mainstream thinkers like the FT’s Martin Wolf to “reform capitalism” — nobody close to power in Britain actually proposes to break with the economic model of the past 30 years except Corbyn and his shadow chancellor McDonnell.